How to transfer data to and from the Persistent volume claim

 1. Log into the Run:ai dashboard at gpu.sydney.edu.au and use Okta to login with your credentials via the “CONTINUE WITH SSO” sign in option.

-2. Click ‘workloads’ in the left panel and then the blue ‘new workload’ icon in the top left of the workloads screen and select ‘workspace’.
+2. Click the ‘Workload manager’ icon in the left panel and then select ‘Workloads’ in the menu.
+Next select the green ‘+ NEW WORKLOAD’ icon in the top left of the workloads screen and select ‘Workspace’.

 New Workload

-1. Select your project from the projects available and select the data-transfer template and give your workspace a name before clicking with your mouse cursor on CONTINUE.
+1. Select your project from the projects available and select the data-transfer-workspace template and give your workspace a name before selecting ‘Advanced Setup’ on the bottom right.

-2. If you have selected the data-transfer template, you should now have pre-populated the required data-transfer environment and the data-transfer compute resource fields on the following page.
+2. If you have selected the data-transfer-workspace template, you should now have pre-populated the required Environment and Compute resources fields on the following page.
 You can double check this now.

-3. Expand the Data sources box and select the PVC associated with your project from the list.
+3. Expand the Data & storage box and select the small icon in the top left.
+You will see a list of PVCs associated with your project, select this from the list.

 1. When you are happy with everything, click CREATE WORKSPACE and your data transfer environment will be created.
 When this is provisioned click the CONNECT icon above the list of workloads.